flythereddflagg/flythereddflagg.github.io/python_book/docs/03-CLI.md

 > New-Item -type file carrots.py
 ```

 You have just created an empty file called `carrots.py`.
 The `.py` part of the filename is called the extension and is a way that a user communicates what kind of file is being used.
-Generally, Python files have the `.py` extension but they are not fundamentally different from plain text files (i.e. files that end in `.txt`).
+Generally, Python files have the `.py` extension but they are not fundamentally different from plain text files (i.e. files that end with `.txt`).

 Make another file called `cool_beans.txt` using the `touch` command (if you're on Mac OS X  or Linux) or `New-Item` command (if you're on windows).
 Go on try it yourself!